gkapfham/tmuxinators/README.md

 Tmuxinator allows you to write configuration files that support the quick and repeatable setup of a well-structured Tmux session.
-If you are new to Tmux and the joys of using a "terminal multiplexor", then please visit the [Tmux](https://tmux.github.io/) site and do some reading of the many online articles about this tool.
+If you are new to Tmux and the joys of using a "terminal multiplexor", then please visit the [Tmux](https://tmux.github.io/) site and read some of the online articles about this tool.
 Please note that all the Tmuxinators in this repository are "hard-coded" to work for my development environment and projects.
 Even though they are heavily customized, my hope is that they will give examples of different facets of Tmuxinator (e.g., the layout specification strings).

 ## Installation Instructions